 CANPIS leather strap from Amazon

-Great for carrying all of my camera gear, plus my tripod (see below), plus other things like water bottle, food, laptop, sunglasses, etc. This is currently the bag I use more often because when I take pictures I’m usually traveling and need to carry a lot of other things.
+I’ve been using this for at least five years and it’s been great for carrying all of my camera gear, plus my tripod (see below), plus other things like water bottle, food, laptop, sunglasses, etc.

 The side zips make it almost as easy as a sling bag to switch lenses.
 The downside is the compartments are designed for SLR/mirrorless lenses and are comically large for rangefinder lenses.
 But this is still the best backpack I’ve found for carrying my Leica gear.